 But bucking the trend is hard and can be terrifying when we’re surrounded by souls that simply don’t get the urgent need for change.

 According to their results, the power of plant-based eating is a fast-growing trend.
 In fact, four out of 10 of us are eating more vegetables, fruits and plant-based foods than we were a year ago.
 And six out of 10 of us are eating more of these types of foods than we were five years ago.

 I attended the inaugral event last year, which was hosted at The National Geographic Store in London and the buzz was intense to say the least.

-Here am I and my dear friend, Community Award category winner Azul-Valerie Thome, as she proudly hoists up her chic green glass trophy.
+If you scroll over the PEA logo above, you’ll see me and my dear friend, Community Award category winner Azul-Valerie Thome, as she proudly hoists up her chic green glass trophy.

 Ten Top Downshifting Tips from Tracey

 Ditch the pre-packed options and cook from fresh.